-I am running my first marathon on Memorial Day weekend and have a footwear question for you guys.
-Should I wear racing flats for the race or stick to my training shoes?
+I am running my first marathon this spring, and have a footwear question.
+Should I wear racing flats for the race, or stick to my training shoes?
 I’ve worn racing flats for 5K and 10K races, but never for anything longer than that.
 My goal is to break 3:30.
 What should I do?

 James W., Newmarket, NH

 I got this question all the time when I worked in the specialty running industry.
-Racing flats, while sleek, bright and slipper-like (not to mention less expensive than a training shoe), just aren’t for everyone when it comes time to line up for a marathon.
+Racing flats, while sleek, bright and slipper-like, just aren’t for everyone when it comes time to line up for a marathon.
 But who are they for?

 In your case, James, given the fact that you’re aiming to run under 3:30 and have experience wearing racing flats at shorter distances, I believe you can safely consider wearing racing flats for your race in May.
 Since you’ve got some time on your side, I would recommend doing at least one of your key workouts or long runs in your racing flats every week over the next three months.
 Of course, moderation, adaptation and progression are key to a successful (e.g. injury free) transition, so be careful not to do too much, too soon.
 Start using them during some easy runs, then try them in a track workout or other key workout and eventually a longer marathon-paced tempo run or two.